-Students will develop skills in design planning which includes working with a client and to a brief, research and design exploration such as prototyping, material testing and concept sketching and production management and evaluation skills.
+Students will develop skills in design planning which includes identifying needs and developing design briefs, research and design exploration such as prototyping, material testing and concept sketching and production management and evaluation skills.
 They will build on previously developed practical skills in cutting, joining and finishing techniques (Woodwork) or pattern drafting, sewing, embellishing and finishing techniques (Textiles).
 When designing, they will improve their abilities to effectively and clearly communicate their design ideas, along with their creative and innovative thinking to generate bespoke products.
-While there is no prerequisite for this course, it is highly recommended that students have previously studied Textiles in year 9 or 10 in order to undertake the Textiles specialisation, or Furniture Making in year 9 or 10 in order to undertake the Woodwork specialisation.
+While there is no prerequisite for this course, it is highly recommended that students have previously studied Textiles in year 9 or 10 in order to undertake the Textiles specialisation, or Furniture Making/Woodwork in year 9 or 10 in order to undertake the Woodwork specialisation.